SOCKET PROGRAMMING ON UNIX - RAW SOCKETS(PART 2/3)

 3. Decode raw packets by printing TCP/IP header values and payload content.

 Let's try to do it in C!
-Do not that the following implementation is a slightly different version of this tutorial.
+Do note that the following implementation is a slightly different version of another tutorial[1].

 Inside the main function, we need to create a raw socket, a buffer to store data and, finally, we can call the recvfrom(2) function to start retrieving data.
 We also open a text file to store packets content.